How does an end-point assessment work?

 - EPA is separate to any qualifications or other assessment an apprentice may undertake during training.

-While the majority of assessments will be graded, it is important to note that some exemptions may apply, subject to agreement being given during the approval process.
+While the majority of assessments will be graded, it’s important to note that some exemptions may apply, subject to agreement being given during the approval process.
 A grading system has many advantages for employers, enabling them to distinguish between pass, merit and distinction candidates whilst also motivating learners to aim high.

 The manner of conducting end-point assessments is developed and outlined by each Trailblazer group once the standard has been approved.
 In devising chosen criteria, employers decide how to test for occupational competence within their specific industry – a key milestone for apprenticeships.